mattjroberson/CS_2_Final_Frogger_Clone/README.md

 * Frog orientation does not reset with game

 # Contributions & Licensing
-This project is closed to contributions, however feel free to fork and use any part of the codebase.
+This project is closed to development, however feel free to fork and use any part of the codebase.

 # Acknowledgements
 Art assets courtesy of https://www.classicgaming.cc/classics/frogger/icons